10 Best Herbal Syrups For Migraine

 hypericum perforatum syrup

-Hypericum perforatum, commonly known as St. John's Wort, has been traditionally used for its potential therapeutic effects on various ailments, including mood disorders and pain relief.
+Hypericum perforatum, commonly known as St. John's wort, has been traditionally used for its potential therapeutic effects on mood and pain, including migraine.